andrewboulton/spreadsheet-backend/README.md

 Edit your website from any device.

 ##Main features
--As simple as editing text in a spreadsheet
+*As simple as editing text in a spreadsheet
--Add and remove sections to customize your site -Unlimited formatting: you may include custom Markdown or HTML in your content -Fully customizable - edit the CSS and script files provided or use one of the two themes -Get creative with dynamic data: if it's in your Sheet it can be on your site
+*Add and remove sections to customize your site *Unlimited formatting: you may include custom Markdown or HTML in your content *Fully customizable - edit the CSS and script files provided or use one of the two themes *Get creative with dynamic data: if it's in your Sheet it can be on your site

-## Step-by-step
+##Coming soon
+*Flickr image galleries

 ## Getting started

-1. The key ingredient to Websheets is the spreadsheet.
-This is your website's backend!
+There are two requirements: 1. the spreadhseet and 2. the website files
+### The spreadsheet
+1. Upload the file *content.xslx* to Google Documents
+2. Publish the file

+## The website files
-2. Download websheets.zip and upload the included files to a web server.
-Or you can work on things locally.
+1. Extract the *websheets.zip* file and upload to a web server.
+(You may also work on your site locally.)

+## Link the spreadhseet and website files
+This is the only step that requires you to

 ```javascript
 loadSpreadsheet(url,complete,id,requestNumber) {